pingcap/docs/tidb-lightning/tidb-lightning-error-resolution.md

 Starting from v5.4.0, you can configure TiDB Lightning to skip errors like invalid type conversion and unique key conflicts, and to continue the data processing as if those wrong row data does not exist.
 A report will be generated for you to read and manually fix errors afterward.
 This is ideal for importing from a slightly dirty data source, where locating the errors manually is difficult and restarting TiDB Lightning on every encounter is costly.

-This document introduces how to use the type error feature (`lightning.max-error`) and the duplicate resolution feature (`tikv-importer.duplicate-resolution`).
-It also introduces the database where these errors are stored (`lightning.task-info-schema-name`).
+This document introduces related error kinds and how to query the found errors of error resolution feature.
 At the end of this document, an example is provided.
+Below configuration items are referred in this page.

+- The threshold or type error `lightning.max-error`
+- Configurations that related to conflicting data `conflict.strategy`、`conflict.threshold`、`conflict.max-record-rows`
+- A duplication resolution algorithm that can only be used in physical import `tikv-importer.duplicate-resolution`
+- The location of recording tables `lightning.task-info-schema-name`

 ## Type error

 You can use the `lightning.max-error` configuration to increase the tolerance of errors related to data types.
-If this configuration is set to *N*, TiDB Lightning allows and skips up to *N* errors from the data source before it exists.
+If this configuration is set to *N*, TiDB Lightning allows and skips up to *N* type errors from the data source before it exists.
 The default value `0` means that no error is allowed.

 These errors are recorded in a database.
 After the import is completed, you can view the errors in the database and process them manually.
 For more information, see [Error Report](#error-report).